The effects of rejection in childhood can be serious, here are some ways parents can communicate acceptance to their children.

 Perception is reality

-This may mean that when dad will have to make special time and attention – though he is tired – to make sure his children feel loved and attended to.
+This may mean that dad will have to make special time and attention (although he is tired), to make sure his children feel loved.
 Being busy is no excuse to not spend time with our children.

-He won’t stand up for himself, won’t put himself out there, and others will perceive this and treat him accordingly.
-We will all experience rejection in life, and hopefully we’ll go through it in a way to make us stronger in character.
+We will all experience rejection in life, and hopefully we’ll go through it in a way to make us stronger in character!

-However, we don’t want our children to develop an identity of rejection early on that will make life harder for them.
-We don’t want our children’s personalities to develop around their fear of rejection.
+However, we don’t want our children to develop an identity of rejection that will make life harder for them.
+We don’t want our children’s personalities to develop around their fear of rejection!

-Keep short accounts with your children.
 Don’t let incidents, situations or emotions pile up.
 Don’t go to sleep pretending all will be well in the morning.
-Even if moods are happier in the morning that is not an indicator that things are resolved, it’s an indicator that things have been swept under the rug.

 When my husband and I were first married and in the midst of conflict, my husband would suggest we just go to bed.
 He thought sleeping on it would make it blow over.
 Unfortunately for him, I’d wake up in the morning even more ticked off.

 Explain yourself thoroughly.
 You are only human and you will mess up and your children will still survive.
-We shouldn’t all be super sensitive, but we do need to make sure and assure our children that we love them and accept them as they are.
-And we should assure them often.
+There is a balance between being too sensitive and making sure our children know that we love them.

 Watch sibling relationships

-I read a tweet by Beth Moore ages ago saying we should treat meanness as strictly as we would lying or stealing.
-There is nothing more ugly than someone being mean and hateful just because.
+I read a tweet by Beth Moore ages ago that says “we should treat meanness as strictly as we would lying or stealing.”
+When it comes to kids, there is nothing more ugly than someone being mean and hateful just because.